cedricbahirwe/TheTranscript/README.md

 # AUCA-Transcript
-This app helps AUCA students to download their transcripts just using their ID
+**Problem Solving:**  This app allow AUCA students to get access to their transcripts using their ID in a matter of seconds.

+### Takeaways

+- PDFKIt in SwiftUI

 Search View   | Result View
 --------------------- | ---------------------